Lucite Purses - Popular Bags of the 1940s

 7 Famous Fashion Designers of the 1920s

-For the fashionable and fashion designers, it was the decade of the roaring 20s and the jazz age, with fashion apparel and accessories that included cloche hats; Art Deco evening dresses, high heeled footwear, bobbed hairstyles, exclusive casual clothes for women (leisurewear and sportswear).
+For the fashionable and fashion designers, it was the decade of the roaring 20s and the jazz age, with fashion apparel and accessories that included cloche hats, Art Deco evening dresses, high-heeled footwear, bobbed hairstyles, and exclusive casual clothes for women (leisurewear and sportswear).

 There was a lot of drinking, smoking, and partying, and it was so because it was a wonderful relief to deviate from those years of voluminous Victorian-style clothes, petticoats, and ‘rib-cracking’ corsets.